 - 3.1.
 The GWPS Basic principles of behaviour

-- Respect for people
+- > Respect for people

 - Respect for property

-- Respect for the school
+- > Respect for the school

 - 3.2.
 House system

 We have a house system that comprises of four houses - Hall, Manor, Rectory, Temple.
-House points are awarded for effort, achievement and outstanding behaviour and link to the behaviour ladder.
+House points are awarded for effort, achievement and outstanding behaviour.
 The house points are collected onto a class sheet and then brought into Friday celebration assembly to add to a house total where a house cup is awarded.